Edward John Rollo (1944-1997)

 Aerodist measuring operations commenced from Deniliquin on 21 May 1973.† Ted worked mainly as a relief booker with the centre party that was based at Hay from 4 June 1973 and later from Swan Hill, Mildura and Horsham.† The measuring field party leaders were Peter Langhorne and Frank Johnston.† Aircraft VH-EXZ pilots were Trevor Merton and John Harvey.† Remote parties were vehicle-based but in the cold and wet winter of 1973, driving conditions (especially in the black soil area of the Riverina) were far from easy.† A number of bogged vehicles required recovery assistance.

-As measuring from Horsham concluded, Ted Rollo and some other Aerodist field party members travelled to Onslow in Western Australia in early August 1973 for offshore work in Block 36.
+As measuring from Horsham concluded, Ted Rollo and some other Aerodist field party members travelled by vehicles to Onslow in Western Australia in early August 1973 for offshore work in Block 36.

 Offshore surveys from Onslow 1973

 The survey work in Block 36 that Ted Rollo was engaged with involved measuring 57 Aerodist lines, fixing 8 offshore points by Aerodist photo trilateration; undertaking 26 Tellurometer connections and 13 spot photographs.† Eleven survey control stations were established.† The positions of 12 survey stations in Block 36 were coordinated by Aerodist in 1973.